Snikitha-V/learning-rag/README.md

 ## Overview

-This is a **Spring Boot application** (NOT a microservice) that implements a hybrid RAG system with:
+This is a **monolithic Spring Boot application** that implements a hybrid RAG system with:
 - **PostgreSQL**: Store learning chunks, courses, topics, classes, and assignments
 - **Qdrant**: Vector database for semantic similarity search with embeddings
 - **Mistral 7B LLM**: Generate intelligent responses using retrieved context